-4 Acceleration
+4. Acceleration

-- 4.1 At any time or from time to time following Acceleration, the Financial Guarantor may decide, in its absolute discretion, to make an Accelerated Payment under this Financial Guarantee without the need for the Financial Guarantor to have Received, and irrespective of whether the Financial Guarantor shall have Received, a Notice of Demand. - 4.2 The Financial Guarantor shall notify the Bond Trustee in writing of its intention to make any Accelerated Payment and the proposed date of such payment, no later than two Business Days prior to such proposed date of payment.
+4.1 At any time or from time to time following Acceleration, the Financial Guarantor may decide, in its absolute discretion, to make an Accelerated Payment under this Financial Guarantee without the need for the Financial Guarantor to have Received, and irrespective of whether the Financial Guarantor shall have Received, a Notice of Demand.

+4.2 The Financial Guarantor shall notify the Bond Trustee in writing of its intention to make any Accelerated Payment and the proposed date of such payment, no later than two Business Days prior to such proposed date of payment.
 Any such Accelerated Payment shall be considered a payment by the Financial Guarantor under this Financial Guarantee for all purposes.
-If so requested by the Financial Guarantor at the time the Financial Guarantor gives such written notice, the Bond Trustee shall deliver to the Financial Guarantor a corresponding Notice of Demand.
+If so requested by the Financial Guarantor at the time the Financial Guarantor gives such written notice, the Bond Trustee shall deliver to the Financial Guarantor and AGE a corresponding Notice of Demand.

-5 Withholding Tax
+5. Withholding Tax

 All payments by the Financial Guarantor to or to the order of the Bond Trustee under this Financial Guarantee shall be made without withholding or deduction for, or on account of, any taxes, duties, assessments or other governmental charges of whatever nature imposed, levied, collected, withheld or assessed by any sovereign state, or any political subdivision or governmental or taxing authority therein or thereof unless such withholding or deduction is required by law.
 If any withholding or deduction is so required by law, the Financial Guarantor shall pay such amounts net of such withholding or deduction and shall account to the appropriate tax authority for the amount required to be withheld or deducted.
-If the Financial Guarantor makes any such withholding or deduction, it shall promptly notify the Bond Trustee and promptly forward to the Bond Trustee any official receipt or other evidence of payment that the Financial Guarantor has received in connection with such payment.
 The Financial Guarantor shall not be obliged to pay any amount to or to the order of the Bond Trustee in respect of the amount of such withholding or deduction.

-6 Subrogation
+6. Subrogation

-- 6.1 The Financial Guarantor will be fully, immediately and automatically subrogated to the Guaranteed Bondholders' and the Bond Trustee's rights to payment of any Guaranteed Amounts paid by or on behalf of the Financial Guarantor, and to any rights relating thereto, to the fullest extent permitted by applicable law to the extent and at the time any such payments are made by or on behalf of the Financial Guarantor under this Financial Guarantee, including, for the avoidance of doubt, any Accelerated Payment. - 6.2 Any payment made by or on behalf of the Issuer to or for the benefit of the Bond Trustee or any Guaranteed Bondholder in respect of any Guaranteed Amount paid by or on behalf of the Financial Guarantor hereunder (and a corresponding claim under this Financial Guarantee and/or the AGE Financial Guarantee, which claims shall have been paid in full by the Financial Guarantor and AGE respectively) shall be received and held on trust by the recipient for the benefit of the Financial Guarantor and AGE and shall be paid by the recipient over to the Financial Guarantor and AGE pro rata in proportion to the respective amounts paid: - (a) by the Financial Guarantor in respect of a claim made pursuant to this Financial Guarantee, and - (b) by AGE in respect of the related claim made pursuant to the AGE Financial Guarantee. - 6.3 The Bond Trustee shall cooperate in all reasonable respects, and at the expense of the Financial Guarantor, with any request by the Financial Guarantor for action necessary to preserve or enforce the Financial Guarantor's rights and remedies, any related security arrangements or otherwise in relation to such subrogation including, without limitation, any request to assign to the Financial Guarantor the Bond Trustee's rights in respect of any Guaranteed Amount which has been paid by the Financial Guarantor.
+- 6.1 The Financial Guarantor will be fully, immediately and automatically subrogated to the Guaranteed Bondholders' and the Bond Trustee's rights to payment of any Guaranteed Amounts, and to any rights relating thereto, to the fullest extent permitted by applicable law to the extent and at the time of any payments made by or on behalf of the Financial Guarantor under this Financial Guarantee, including, for the avoidance of doubt, any Accelerated Payment. - Any payment made by or on behalf of the Issuer to or for the benefit of the Bond Trustee or any Guaranteed Bondholder in respect of any Guaranteed Amount forming the basis of a claim hereunder (and a corresponding claim under this Financial Guarantee and/or the AGE Financial Guarantee, which claims shall have been paid in full by the Financial Guarantor and AGE respectively) shall be received and held on trust by the recipient for the benefit of the Financial Guarantor and AGE and shall be paid by the recipient over to the Financial Guarantor and AGE pro rata in proportion to the respective amounts paid (i) by the Financial Guarantor in respect of a claim made pursuant to this Financial Guarantee, and (ii) by AGE in respect of the related claim made pursuant to the AGE Financial Guarantee.

-7 Waiver of Defences
+7. Waiver of Defences